boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/line-chart.md

 ### Auto Padding

-On enabling Auto Padding, the padding of the widget container will be adjusted automatically if the size of the widget varies.
+Enabling this feature adjusts the padding of the widget container automatically based on its size.

 **Padding**